Ian Stanley (golfer)

+Early life

-Stanley was born in Melbourne.
-He started playing at the age of 14 at the old Amstel Golf Club which backed onto his parents' home in Ian Grove, Mount Waverley.
+Stanley was born in Melbourne, Victoria.
+At the age of 14, he started playing at the old Amstel Golf Club which backed onto his parents' home in Ian Grove, Mount Waverley.
 In 1966, he won both the Club Championship and Junior Championship and, later in the same year, won the Victorian School Boys at Huntingdale Golf Club.

-As Amstel was moving to a new site in Cranbourne, Stanley was asked to join Huntingdale, where he honed his game under the watchful eye of club professional Geoff Flanagan.
+As Amstel was moving to a new site in Cranbourne, Stanley was asked to join Huntingdale.
+He honed his game under the apprenticeship of club professional Geoff Flanagan.
 In 1967, he won the Victorian Junior Championship at Huntingdale and in 1969, he went on to win both the Junior and Senior Club Championships (also played at Huntingdale).
 He followed this up with his second Victorian Junior Championship win all in the same year.

-Career
+Professional career

-After turning professional in 1970, Ian served a three-year apprenticeship under the guidance of Geoff Flanagan.
+In 1970, Stanley served a three-year apprenticeship under the guidance of Geoff Flanagan.
 Stanley was a prolific tournament winner in Australasia from the mid-1970s through the early 1990s.
 He also spent seven years on the European Tour in the 1970s, where he was joint winner of the 1975 Martini International with Christy O'Connor Jnr, and finished inside the top-60 on the Order of Merit six times with a best end of season ranking of 27th in 1975.